dizzymouse0/readme-generator/READMEmain.md

 # READme Generator

 ## Project Description
-To save time building a professional README, this README generator works in the command line using markdown syntax from user input to then generate a professional README.
+A README generator that works in the command line using markdown syntax to generate a professional README.
 This saves time and effort in a project's phase.

-## How to Use
+## Installation
-Clone the repo and install packages with npm i in an integrated terminal.
-Then enter node index.js to start the application.
+ - Clone the repo
+ - Install packages with npm i in an integrated terminal
+ - Enter node index.js to start the application

 The user will be prompted with several questions:

 	"What is your GitHub user name?",
     "What is your project title?",